 Lawrence R. Fullerton

-Larry Fullerton retired in 2014 from the Washington, D.C., office of Sidley Austin, LLP.
-He was formerly a partner in the firm and served as a global coordinator for Sidley’s antitrust practice.
-He currently teaches antitrust seminars at the University of Virginia School of Law.
+Larry Fullerton recently retired from the Washington, D.C., office of Sidley Austin.
+He was a partner in the firm and served as a global coordinator for Sidley’s antitrust practice.

 Fullerton received his B.A. in economics from Princeton University in 1974, and his J.D. from the University of Virginia in 1978, where he was on the editorial board of the Virginia Law Review and elected to the Order of the Coif.
 He also received an M.A. in economics from the University of Virginia in 1978.